Sign up to our newsletter to be the first to know about #NCLW22

-This National Care Leavers’ Week, we are looking at how we can improve the lives of care leavers today — and in the future — so that no care leaver faces a ‘care cliff'.
-Most importantly, we are putting your voices front and centre.
+During National Care Leavers’ Week 2021, we looked at how we can improve the lives of care leavers today — and in the future — so that no care leaver faces a ‘care cliff’.
+Most importantly, we put your voices front and centre.

 ‘Leaving’ care should make care-experienced young people feel safe, supported, confident, and ready for the future.